-After three days of riding in the desert outside Cairo, we washed the dust from our mouths and hopped on a midnight plane.
+After three days of horseback riding in the Egyptian desert outside Cairo, we washed the dust from our mouths and hopped on a midnight plane.
 Filled with colorful turbans and hijabs and bright smiles, it flew an hour up the Nile to Luxor.
 There, city noises were replaced with puttering river boats and the swoosh of the wind through lemon and banana trees.

 Taking a tuk-tuk from our inn overlooking the Nile to the stable, I shifted on the seat, completely saddle sore and completely happy.
 Honking and swerving around a mealy-looking fruit cart, I pondered the fact that adventure isn’t always comfortable.
 In fact, it rarely is.
 Adventure is moving within discomfort.
 It’s being completely immersed in the present moment and then it’s patting yourself on the back when you did something difficult or scary and made a memory to last a lifetime.
 It’s finding joy in the little things and awe in the epic.

-Riding For three Days in Luxor Was a Sensory Buffet.
+Horseback Riding in Egypt: Three Days in Luxor Were a Sensory Buffet